 Make sure you have your pen drive or SD card or any other removable disk plugged in a Windows PC during this process.

 - Click here to download Diskwipe for Windows (free).
 Diskwipe is just 1 MB in size and works as a portable software.
 That means you do not need to install it on your PC.

 - Once downloaded, run it as an administrator.

 - Diskwipe will scan for all the hard drives including the drive you inserted.
 Select the removable drive you want to fix.
 Diskwipe shows all drive-related information.

-- Use wipe disk menu to wipe-out all the data from the disk.
+- Use the wipe disk menu to wipe out all the data from the disk.
 This will make your unusable disk re-usable.
-If it has hidden files or virus covering a portion of the disk, make sure to go through the next step.
+If it has hidden files or viruses covering a portion of the disk, make sure to go through the next step.

-- Note that last D is the letter of removable disk.
+- Note that the last D is the letter of the removable disk.
 This may change from user to user.